LAMB-TARK/CPU-less-parallel-execution-of-Lambda-calculus-in-digital-logic/README.md

 2. LambdaCalculus.circ
 3. ExampleExecution.txt

-This README document will show the steps required to simulate and example execution and read it's output.
+This README document will show the steps required to simulate an example execution and read it's output.
 # How To Load And Execute
 First open logisim-evolution.jar.
 In the top left of the application select File --> Open and find and select the LambdaCalculus.circ file downloaded from this github